- What is a Technical Review

 Role: Cluster Coordinator

-The Cluster Coordinator will have the ability to make comments conveying their evaluation of the project proposal.
+The Cluster Coordinator has the ability to make comments conveying their evaluation of the project proposal.
 If revisions are suggested, the Cluster Coordinator will send the project proposal back to HFU, for HFU to send the project proposal back to the IP for re-draft (TR Draft by IP)

 During the Technical Review stage, Cluster Coordinators, Specialists (such as gender advisors) and FCS Finance also have the ability to view the project proposal for their review.
 If HFU or any of these groups, comments that revisions to the project proposal is needed, HFU will send back the project proposal to IP for the project proposal to be redrafted.